Hong Kong starts mass virus testing as China distrust swirls - France 24

 But the involvement of mainland China has sent the rumour mills into overdrive and compounded fears of Beijing's surveillance state, which uses biometric data to monitor its citizens.

-Some prominent Hong Kong health experts have also questioned the efficacy of a mass testing programme, arguing that more targeted testing of at-risk and vulnerable communities would be a better use of resources.
+Some prominent Hong Kong health experts have also questioned the efficacy of a mass testing programme, arguing that more targeted monitoring of at-risk and vulnerable communities would be a better use of resources.

+They have also raised concerns that the act of testing so many people might itself help spread the virus in a city where emergency rules currently forbid more than two people gathering in public.

-A group of pro-democracy politicians and lawmakers, including prominent activist Joshua Wong, called on the public to boycott the test on Sunday.
+A group of pro-democracy politicians and lawmakers, including prominent activist Joshua Wong, called on the public on Sunday to boycott the test.

 They voiced fears of mass DNA harvesting and concerns Hong Kong might introduce a mandatory health code system like those used on the mainland.

-Hong Kong government's has repeatedly rejected those concerns, denying DNA would be taken and that no tests would go to mainland labs.
+Hong Kong's government has repeatedly rejected those concerns, denying DNA would be taken and insisting that no tests would go to mainland labs.

 City leader Carrie Lam, a pro-Beijing appointee, slammed those opposed to the testing scheme as "active anti-Beijing, anti-government members" who "will not spare any chance to create troubles and stir up confrontations even when it comes to a public health issue".

-Beijing's Hong Kong and Macau Affairs Office called testing opponents "anti-China radicals" with a "vile disregard" for public health.
+Beijing's Hong Kong and Macau Affairs Office called those opposed to testing "anti-China radicals" with a "vile disregard" for public health.

 Last week Lam also dismissed doctors who voiced concerns about the efficacy of city-wide testing as being politically motivated, angering some in the medical community.